TravelMapping/HighwayData/hwy_data/FRA-ARA/fraarad/README.md

 *FRA-15 - Cantal:*
 - `D926` Saint-Flour bypass was opened in 2020, new route is `D926` but numbering of old route in unknown (`D921` routing and `D721` eastern extension are just wild guess)
+- `D990` through departement Aveyron (OCC) - there are two segments - are most likely part of the Cantal system.
+There are no signs or change of pavement at the borders like we usually have at borders of Cantal and Aveyron borders.
+Wikipedia does not mention that N590 had been declassified to departement Aveyron: https://fr.wikipedia.org/wiki/Route_nationale_590; drafted for Cantal

 *FRA-26 - Drôme:*
 - `D18` and `D20` drafted to the best of my knowledge.
 They could also be maintained by the PAC departement Hautes-Alpes